shondle/EgoHands_Dataset/README.md

 # EgoHands_Dataset

-Query over 48 hours of Google Glass video complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and black-and-white hand segmentation labels.
+Query videos with over 48 hours of complex first-person interactions from the EgoHands Dataset using filters (location, activity, viewer, partner), and create a PyTorch Database object of respective images and black-and-white hand segmentation labels.
 All using Python!

 <table>
 <tr>